 VA EEM mortgage rates are typically 0.250% - 0.500% lower than the interest rates for other conventional energy efficient mortgage programs and comparable to the rates for the FHA EEM Program.
 The mortgage rate is lower because the program is backed by the government and military personnel tend to be more credit-worthy.
 Borrowers should shop lenders to find the low VA Energy Efficient mortgage rates and fees.

-In addition to standard mortgage closing costs, program applicants are required to pay an extra fee for the energy audit as as well as for any engineering work associated with the energy efficiency improvements, although many of these costs can be included in the mortgage amount.
+In addition to standard mortgage closing costs, program applicants are required to pay an extra fee for the energy audit, if applicable, as as well as for any engineering work associated with the energy efficiency improvements, although many of these costs can be included in the mortgage amount.
 Borrowers may also be required to pay extra lender, property inspection and escrow fees due to the additional work involved.
-Additionally, in case where the energy efficiency upgrades cost more than $6,000 borrowers may be required to pay extra for an appraisal report that determines the post-upgrade value of the property.
+Additionally, in case where the energy efficiency upgrades cost more than $6,000 borrowers may be required to pay extra for a supplemental appraisal report that determines the post-upgrade value of the property.

 VA Funding Fee

 With a VA Home Loan, the borrower is required to pay a one-time, upfront VA funding fee.
 The amount of the funding fee depends on your down payment amount (if any), loan program and if this is your first time using the VA program.
 With the VA EEM Program, the funding fee is calculated based on the total mortgage amount including the cost of the energy efficiency projects.

 Use the FREEandCLEAR Lender Directory to find top-rated VA lenders that offer home improvement loan programs.